BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     4.1.
-Each team’s code will be uploaded to the robots the competition.
+Each team’s code will be uploaded to the robots before the competition.
 We will use the **master** branch in each repository.